Christmas teaching kit for ages 3 to 7

 But she falls asleep instead.

-On the album Teaching English Songs 3, two Christmas songs reinforce language learned in the story.
-Also in the present tense and using much of the same vocabulary as the story texts.
-The words are simple and repeated to help easy learning.
+On the album Teaching English Songs 3, two Christmas songs reinforce the language learned in the story.
+The songs are also in the present tense and use much of the same vocabulary as the story texts.
+Lyrics are simple and repeated to help easy learning.

 Song extract for It’s Christmas Day